Excellent

 Treatment for ADHD symptoms is a click away.

 Are you interested in psychological testing to determine if you have ADHD?
-The providers on Klarity are licensed and experienced in providing professional ADHD diagnoses.
-And you can often have an appointment in as little as 24 hours.
-Find a provider today.
+The providers on Klarity Health are licensed and experienced in providing professional ADHD diagnoses.
+And you can often have an appointment in as little as 24 hours.* Find a provider today.

 How Is ADHD diagnosed in adults?